Click for homepage

 This makes BAC Consulting the first company to be exposed after it became apparent that the original manufacturer Gold Apollo in Taiwan had not made the devices.
 According to investigating journalists of the Hungarian news outlet Telex, it is most likely that BAC was just an empty body created especially for this purpose, with a probably unwitting CEO at its helm [24].
 BAC had obtained the reproduction rights to the pager, but had no production facilities of its own.

 BAC Consulting also seems to be company behind a newly founded Taiwanese company by the name of Apollo System Ltd. This company was not related to Gold Apollo, although it was headed by Theresa Wu, a former Gold Apollo employee who left the company around the time the deal with BAC was finalised.
 Apparently, Apollo Systems Ltd. handled the sales and marketing of the AR-924, as it was featured on its (now defunct) website Apollo Systems HK [25].
-1 However, the actual manufacturing was done elsewhere, probably in Hong Kong.
+1 However, the actual manufacturing was done elsewhere, probably in Israel or Hong Kong.

 Another company involved in the web of shell companies seems to be the Bulgarian company Norta Global, founded in Sofia by a Norwegian national around the same time as BAC Consulting.
 Although the Bulgarian security service DANS confirmed that the pagers had never physically been in Bulgaria, the Hungarian news outlet Telex revealed that there had been a flow of money from Norta Global to BAC Consulting, confirming a link between the two companies [26].